GWartelle/ChatApp/README.md

 After getting the user from the request sent by the frontend, the controller finds all the conversations this user had.
 And within each of these conversations, the controller goes through all the messages and deletes them one by one.

-Once every messages are deleted from the database, it is time to delete the conversation itself, and then tackle the next conversation.
+Once all the messages from a conversation are deleted, it is time to delete the conversation itself, and then tackle the next one.
 The controller reapeat this cycle until every messages and every conversations this user had have been deleted.

-Once this is done, the only thing left to do for the controller is to delete the user itself, and then clear its token from the cookies to effectively log the user out.
+When this is done, the only thing left to do for the controller is to delete the user itself, and then clear its token from the cookies to effectively log the user out.

 And now let's take a look at the frontend logic that deals with this, the `useDelete` hook :